brylevkirill/notes/interesting recent papers.md

 #### ["Causal Effect Inference with Deep Latent-Variable Models"](https://arxiv.org/abs/1705.08821) (Welling)
   `causal inference`
+>	"The most important aspect of inferring causal effects from observational data is the handling of confounders, factors that affect both an intervention and its outcome.
+A carefully designed observational study attempts to measure all important confounders.
+However, even if one does not have direct access to all confounders, there may exist noisy and uncertain measurement of proxies for confounders.
+We build on recent advances in latent variable modeling to simultaneously estimate the unknown latent space summarizing the confounders and the causal effect.
+Our method is based on Variational Autoencoders which follow the causal structure of inference with proxies."

 ----
 #### ["Sticking the Landing: Simple, Lower-Variance Gradient Estimators for Variational Inference"](https://arxiv.org/abs/1703.09194)